erazor83/qt-kiosk-browser/README.md

 Call Javascript-code JsTimeoutCmd after JsTimeout milliseconds of inactivity (disabled by default).

+#### JsOnPageLoadCmd & JsOnPageLoadCmdFile

+Call Javascript-code JsOnPageLoadCmd after ANY page has been loaded (disabled by default).
+This is usefull for some auto-login feature.
+Alternatively you can use JsOnPageLoadCmdFile to use a javascript file.

 #### WebEngineSettings

 Configure browser properties and generic attributes, such as JavaScript support, focus behavior, and access to remote content.